kabads/kabads.monkeez.org/_drafts/groups-explained.md

 This will add the directory to the group.

-Any user who is a member of the group editor
+Any user who is a member of the group editor will be able to access the directory that is shared.
+This may or may not include read/write access, depending on the directory and file permissions across the shared directory.